Stargator/dotfile/README.md

 * Spec the rest of the codebase.
 * Add new command-line option - `--set option new_value`.
-* Add options for editing of themes/scripts from command-line.
+* Add options for editing of files/scripts from command-line.

-### Chromatic
-Create a one-size-fits-all colour/theme generator.
-This will take one colour file (in some format yet to be determined) which defines the 16/8 ANSI colours of a "theme" along with some optional extra information.
-It will then generate themes based on this file for various output formats...
-You should be able to choose one "theme" in dotfile.conf and it will apply to everything.
-Should make development of new themes much easier!